revell-logo

 • Faster target acquisition in low light

-• Useful for moving targets at dawn/dusk
+• Useful for moving targets at dawn and dusk

 • Essential for some tactical applications